Robynio/Robynio/README.md

 I am open to collaborate on coding projects, job offers and sharing experiences in tech!

-Contact me here https://de.linkedin.com/in/robin-skladny-647a1b229 or here robin_skladny@gmx.de
+Feel free to contact me here https://de.linkedin.com/in/robin-skladny-647a1b229 or here robin_skladny@gmx.de